 Jerkins, an acclaimed cultural critic – a writer whom Roxane Gay has hailed as “a force to be reckoned with” – is known for her honest and incisive commentary.
 Her work has been featured in The New Yorker, The New York Times, Esquire, Rolling Stone, The Atlantic, The Guardian, and ELLE, among many others.
 Through passionate presentations and discussions, Jerkins aims to start a conversation.

-Jerkin’s first novel, Caul Baby, is forthcoming from Harper in 2021.
+Jerkin’s first novel, Caul Baby will release in paperback in April 2022.
 She is based in Harlem.